Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Ivy.md

 I'm looking at the step where you have to right rotate and add and perform bitwise operations on letters a to h.
 It doesn't seem too different from the previous step, but I'm having trouble with the integer limits since these numbers are more than 2^31.

 Need to make array of k (first few digits of cube roots of primes).

+### 2025-05-22 - Finished turning into hash
+I figured out that I just have to initialize the k array with numbers from online instead of writing another function to calculate everything.
+Now, I've finished step 7: adding a to h0, b to h1, etc.
+All that's left to do is to take the h0 to h7 and concatanate them to form the final hash!
+This works for hello world, but we haven't tried strings that take up more than 512 bits.